Huang Lixin

-Huang Lixin (黄莉新; born August 1962) is a Chinese politician currently serving as chairwoman of the Zhejiang Provincial Committee of the Chinese People's Political Consultative Conference.
-Previously she served as chairwoman of the Jiangsu Provincial Committee of the Chinese People's Political Consultative Conference.
-Huang has been dispatched successively to fill vacancies left by officials accused of corruption: first replacing Mao Xiaoping in Wuxi, then Yang Weize in Nanjing, then Li Yunfeng as executive vice governor.
+Huang Lixin (黄莉新; born August 1962) is a Chinese politician currently serving as chairwoman of the Shanghai Municipal People's Congress.
+Previously she served as chairwoman of the Zhejiang Provincial Committee of the Chinese People's Political Consultative Conference, chairwoman of the Jiangsu Provincial Committee of the Chinese People's Political Consultative Conference.
+Huang has been dispatched successively to fill vacancies left by officials accused of corruption: first replacing Mao Xiaoping in Wuxi, then Yang Weize in Nanjing, then Li Yunfeng as executive vice governor, and Dong Yunhu in Shanghai.
 She is the first woman to serve as party chief of Nanjing in history.

-Career
+Huang is an alternate of the 18th and 19th Central Committees of the Chinese Communist Party.
+She was a member of the 13th National Committee of the Chinese People's Political Consultative Conference.

+Early life and education

 Huang was born in Suqian, Jiangsu province.
 She graduated from the Jiangsu Agricultural College where she studied electromechanical drainage systems.
 She went on to obtain a graduate degree in Marxist philosophy at Nanjing University.

+Career

 She began working as an office worker at the provincial office for combating droughts.
 In 1987, she was transferred to the provincial department of water works and began taking on a series of leadership positions, becoming a fully licensed engineer in April 1991.
 Between 1992 and 1993, she visited poor rural regions to assist on poverty reduction initiatives.
 By 1996, she became deputy director of the provincial office for combating droughts and floods.
 In June 1997 she became assistant to the director of the provincial department of water works.
 In 1998, Huang spent several months taking executive management courses at the Wharton School of Business at the University of Pennsylvania before returning to China.